 Previously, we have discussed how switching your cat from dry food to wet changes the coat quality and affects other aspects of your cat’s health.
-One of cornerstones for a healthy coat is proper hydration, which is not possible to achieve when feeding dry food, since it contains approximately 8 times less water than a wet diet.
+One of cornerstones for a healthy coat is proper hydration, which is easier to achieve with wet food, since it contains approximately 8 times more water than a dry diet.
 But it’s not only about water.

 The coat quality of a cat also depends on certain minerals and amino acids, and especially on fatty acids Omega 3 and Omega 6.

 A deficiency in Omega 3 and Omega 6 leads to a dull and dry coat, hair loss, and greasy skin, and may also worsen certain skin infections.
 The good news is that the skin regenerates rapidly.
 While symptoms from fatty acid deficiency develop quickly (within a few months), cats can also recover quickly if their dietary needs are met.

 If you use a commercial cat food, check the label to see if it contains Omega 3 and Omega 6.
 Also, make sure your choice of brand contains the other properties of a good cat food, too.
 If you prepare your cat a homemade diet, check the recipe and see if it contains a source of fatty acids and if the author of recipe is reputable.
 If you don’t follow a recipe, you should start doing so.

 One final question to answer is how to remove cat hair from your clothes, carpets, and other belongings.
 We use the two following methods:

 - A damp towel.
 Just rub the surface you want to clean with a damp towel.
 It will attract the cat hair.
 Our cats love to sleep on our laptop bags and we clean them every day with a wet cloth.
 Works like a charm – and it’s free.